devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

 Filled the project name as Jenkins-Maven and choose `Maven Project` as the project type as it was a Maven based project.

-* Next came to the project configurations page.
+* Next come's the project configurations page.
 Here:

 * Under `General` section:
     * I gave a description of the application being deployed and the purpose of this pipeline.
     * Under the `Source Code Management` option I checked the `Git` option and provided the GitHub URL for the project's repository.
-This option allowed Jenkins to know where to fetch the project from.
+This option allow's Jenkins to know where to fetch the project from.
 * Under `Build Triggers` section:
     * I checked the `Build whenever a SNAPSHOT dependency is built` option to allow automated builds.